Pharmacy Near Me — Find an Open Chemist Across Australia

 How after-hours pharmacy access works in Australia

-Pharmacy opening hours are set by each pharmacy operator, not by a national or state regulator.
+Community pharmacy in Australia is regulated by the Pharmacy Board of Australia under the National Law, with practice standards published by the Pharmaceutical Society of Australia.
+Opening hours, however, are set by each pharmacy operator rather than a national or state regulator.
 A handful of pharmacies in major Australian cities operate 24 hours a day, every day of the year.
 A larger group operate extended hours, typically until 10pm, 11pm, or midnight, including on weekends and public holidays.

 Some states fund dedicated programs to expand after-hours pharmacy access.
 South Australia, for example, runs the SA Health 24/7 Pharmacies program, which subsidises four community pharmacies to operate around the clock.